Number of posts: 44

 We were extremely fortunate having an easy going major as our CO.
 He was from the Kings (Liverpool) Regiment and previously when with his battalion was possibly quite 'regimental'.
 But the comfort of being in charge of a small autonomous unit within the relatively relaxed atmosphere of the RAF had mellowed him.
 So long as we kept ourselves tidy, did what was expected, and caused no problems, he was happy to leave us to our own devices, infact at times he was remarkably paternal towards us.
 During his absences the Belgian lieutenant was nominally in charge but he never deemed it necessary to exert authority or question our activities.
 The major was a popular member of the officers' mess and seemed to be able to obtain favours from anyone on the base.
 He and his wife had a busy social life and one of us was regularly called upon to babysit his young daughter for an evening.
 He even occasionally volunteered us for a job at the base's golf course, a welcome activity because we were always offered a beer in the clubhouse.
 We were allowed occasional use of a Champ for visits to Roermond the nearest town in Holland to get a decent haircut or for shopping, these trips were booked out as 'recreational journeys'.
 At one stage the RAF wanted to move us and the Belgians out of the accommodation block in which we were billeted with air force personnel and into the one used exclusively by the Royal Signals.
 We viewed with extreme horror the thought of the Royal Signals and its CSM having some authority over us, but the CO quickly got the plan cancelled.
 The cosy familiarity that existed within the unit meant we tended to forget how important a major was until accompanying him on visits to other army units and seeing how all ranks jumped at his presence.

-Having a beer of the base involved nearly a 15 minute walk to the bar opposite the main gate, or a further 20 minutes to the bars in Elmpt Village.
+Having a beer off the base involved nearly a 15 minute walk to the bar opposite the main gate, or a further 20 minutes to the bars in Elmpt Village.
 Sometimes it was possible to get a lift to a popular hostellerie in Bracht, it was run by three sisters and commonly referred to as the 'Six Tits'.
-Being located on the Dutch frontier we were ideally situated for visits to Amsterdam, helped by Netherlands Railways which permitted British servicemen to travel at half fare.
+Being located on the German border we were ideally situated for visits to Amsterdam and Brussels, helped by the railways of their respective countiries which offered generous discounts to British servicemen.

-Those National Servicemen with girlfriends back home anxiously awaited the mail each day dreading the possibilty of a 'Dear John'.
-The week's highlight for many of them was listening to Two Way Family Favourites on the radio at Sunday lunchtimes.
-A number of songs were played so frequently on this and other BFN request programmes (one was Shirley Bassey's "Hands Across the Sea") that even now whenever I hear any of them I am reminded of those days.
+National Servicemen with girlfriends back home constantly awaited the mail delivery each day, some with the ever present fear of getting a 'Dear John'.
+The week's highlight for many was listening to Two Way Family Favourites on the radio at Sunday lunchtimes.
+A number of songs were requested so frequently on this and other programmes (one was Shirley Bassey's "Hands Across the Sea") that even now whenever I hear any of them they remind me of those days.

 Unlike the vast majority of National Servicemen in BAOR, I never minded returning from leave.
 I was a corporal at the time of demob and was 'almost' sorry when it arrived.
 I was even invited by the major and his wife for a farewell drink!
 My job had been interesting, I had learnt to drive, had flown in a Canberra, and had made a lot of friends.
 Life had been sweet.
 A fact reinforced during my demob journey on the military train and troopship when I met a few members from the RASC draft with whom I had travelled out to Germany nineteen months previous and heard some of the problems they had encountered.